Lydia Ko: 2023

-Ko won no LPGA events and no majors.
+Ko entered 24 tournaments and won once.

 In February, Ko won the Aramco Saudi Ladies International in Saudi Arabia for the second time.
 The purse for this Ladies European Tour event was larger than that of all non-major tournaments on the LPGA Tour and the Ladies European Tour, providing $750,000 as Ko's winning award.
 In December, Ko won the inaugural Grant Thornton Invitational mixed team tournament with playing partner Jason Day.

 2024

+Ko entered 21 LPGA and Olympic events, winning 4 times.

 In January, Ko secured her first LPGA Tour title since 2022 by winning the Hilton Grand Vacations Tournament of Champions.

 On 10 August 2024, she won the gold medal in women's golf at the Paris 2024 Summer Olympics, giving her a complete set of Olympic medals – silver, bronze and gold – the only golfer in the modern era to achieve all three medals at three different Olympic Games.
 The gold medal win qualified her to become the 35th and youngest inductee into the LPGA Hall of Fame.

 Two weeks later, Ko claimed the AIG Women's Open at Old Course at St Andrews, her third major championship.

 In September, she won the Kroger Queen City Championship, the first time since 2016 that she won back-to-back LPGA Tour events.

+In December, she was named a Dame Companion of the New Zealand Order of Merit (DNZM) for her services to golf, one of New Zealand's highest civil honors.
+In New Zealand and the Commonwealth - where Dame is the female equivalent of a Knight, Ko became the youngest person ever at the age of 27 to be appointed a Dame.

 2025

+Ko entered 16 tournaments, winning once.

 In March, Ko won the HSBC Women's World Championship in Singapore.

+2026

+At the 2026 Ford Championship in March, Ko posted a first round score of 60, a career low single-round score.